 Covid-19 Action Fund winner: homelessness

-The Covid-19 Action Fund provides grants for Churchill Fellows to increase their vital contribution to the national effort against Covid-19.
+The Covid-19 Action Fund provides grants for Churchill Fellows to run projects combatting the effects of Covid-19 in all areas of society.
 Hundreds of pandemic projects nationwide are being run or assisted by Churchill Fellows, using the international expertise they gained during their Fellowships overseas.
 Here is the Action Fund recipient working on homelessness issues.

 Amy Varle: housing rough sleepers